fox-daniel/reagent/README.md

 AI's view of it, the prompts that the AI receives, and the parts of it that it can edit or generate.

 ## Planned Features
-- mark content as immutable
+### Immutable Content
 - when generating new content these sections are guaranteed to remain constant
 - use cases
   - code tests
   - user supplied content
   - AI generated content that is reviewed and deemed correct
-- context decoration
+### Context Declaration
-  - be able to mark sections of content as context for the current prompt
+- dynamically update decorators to mark sections of content as context for the current prompt
+  - `@context` declares context
+  - `@ignore` makes content invisible to the AI, but still visible to you
+- use cases
-  - use: switch from using a function to the function signature as
+  - switch from using a function to the function signature as context
-- Ignore
-  - be able to mark sections of content so that the LLM cannot see it but you can; allow this to be visually interleaved
-- Summaries
+  - use a generated summary as the context to represent a large body of content that would blow past your context window
+### Summarize
 - mark content to have AI maintain an up to date summary of long content
+- use cases
-  - use case: shorten the context given to the model while still maintaining all necessary components
+  - shorten the context given to the model while still maintaining all necessary context at a high-level